1st1/cpython-mirror/Doc/library/sys.rst

 .. function:: set_coroutine_wrapper(wrapper)

-   Allows to intercept creation of :term:`coroutine` objects.
+   Allows to intercept creation of :term:`coroutine` objects (only ones that are created by an ``async def`` function; generators decorated with :func:`types.coroutine` will not be intercepted).

    *wrapper* must be either: